agsb/immu/arch/6502c/Notes.md

  ( I'm learning the 6502 ISA, there are Tons of technologies to know. )

- Most of page zero indexed access uses 3 cycles and absolute indexed access uses 4 cycles.
+ Most of page zero indexed access uses 3 cycles, push/pull stack 4 cycles, absolute indexed access 4 cycles.

- Not using Accumulator as Top of Stack, just as accumulator (as is). ** may be changed **
+ Not using Accumulator as Top of Stack, just as accumulator (as is).

+ ** may be changed **

  ### the 6502 pages: